Planning & Zoning Department

 All Planning & Zoning Department applications, documents and forms are available in the Documents Center.
 See the "Planning & Zoning Department" folder.

-CITY OF MYRTLE BEACH ZONING CODE
+CITY OF MYRTLE BEACH ZONING GIS MAP

 An annexation guide is available for nearby property owners who wish to consider bringing their land into the city limits.
 It explains the methods and benefits of annexation and provides additional contact information.
 All related applications, documents and forms are available in the Documents Center in the "Annexation" Folder.